Discovering different views about sustainability

 Discovering biblical views on sustainability

 Historically, each of the major religions of the world has developed ways of understanding the relationship of human beings to the earth and its creatures.
 In recent decades, religious leaders, theologians and laypeople have returned to their sacred texts and traditions to ponder their significance for the ecological issues that confront us in the 21st century.
 Keith Douglass Warner OFM and David DeCosse from Santa Clara University offer a brief, accessible overview of the recent developments in religious environmental ethics.
 They mainly describe a Christian perspective but briefly refer to other world religions too.
 This is an excellent resource to prompt your thinking and planning!

 Stewardship or domination?
 Is Christianity partly to blame for the crisis we are in?

-These were the questions posed by Prof. Lynne White in the late 1960’s.
-He argued that the worldwide destruction of the earth was partially a result of Christianity’s view of the relationship between humans and creation, expressed in the Bible, in Genesis.
+These were the questions posed by Prof. Lyn White AM in the late 1960s.
+She argued that the worldwide destruction of the earth was partially a result of Christianity’s view of the relationship between humans and creation, expressed in the Bible, in Genesis.

 So God created humankind in his image, in the image of God he created them; male and female he created them.
 God blessed them, and God said to them, “Be fruitful and multiply, and fill the earth and subdue it; and have dominion over the fish of the sea and over the birds of the air and over every living thing that moves upon the earth.
 Gen 1.27- 28